5 reasons why commercial solar makes sense for businesses in 2023

 • Commercial solar projects support your local economy.

-Before we explain why your business should consider solar, it’s important to understand what a commercial or commercial and industrial (C&I) solar installation entails.
 Most commercial and industrial solar installations are substantially larger than a typical residential solar power system.
 For perspective, the average size of a residential solar panel system is around 10 kilowatts (kW), while a commercial solar energy system can be up to several megawatts (MW), depending on the electricity needs of your company.

 Here’s why so many businesses choose to install solar:

 • Federal Investment Tax Credit (ITC): Whether you’re a business owner or homeowner, the federal tax credit is the most significant financial incentive for all solar shoppers.
 At least until 2025, the ITC provides a tax credit equal to 30% of the upfront cost of solar for businesses.
-It’s a tax credit, not a deduction, meaning if your project costs $100,000, the ITC reduces the amount you owe the federal government by $30,000.
-If your system includes U.S.-manufactured equipment, is located in an energy community, is located in a low-income community or tribal land, or is installed as part of a low-income residential building project or economic benefit system, you may also qualify for additional percentage adders on top of the 30%!
+It’s a credit, not a deduction, meaning if your project costs $100,000, the ITC reduces the amount you owe the federal government in taxes by $30,000.
+If your system includes U.S.-manufactured equipment, is located in an energy community, is located in a low-income community or tribal land, or is installed as part of a low-income residential building project or economic benefit system, you may also qualify for additional tax credits on top of the 30%!

-• Modified Accelerated Cost Recovery System (MACRS): MACRS is a depreciation benefit that allows you to lower your taxable earnings and recover the depreciated value of your solar installation over 5 years.
+• Modified Accelerated Cost Recovery System (MACRS): MACRS is a depreciation benefit that allows you to lower your taxable earnings and recover the depreciated value of your solar installation over five years.
 When you combine MACRS with the solar tax credit, you can earn tax incentives worth about 70% of your system’s cost.

 Cost of commercial solar energy systems installed on flat roofs